Do you know when your website goes down?

 Setting up a command center and monitoring team is feasible for a large organization to monitor their web applications uptime but not for small-medium business, non-profit organization or personal blogger.

-Another common reason for website down can be hosting provider, and that’s why you should always host your site with a reliable hosting provider.
+Another common reason for website down can be a hosting provider, and that’s why you should always host your site with a reliable hosting provider.

 It’s essential for any website owner or administrator to ensure proper alerting is in place, so you get notified when the website is not available.